 To date, there are three schools located in Homesite, City Heights, and Victorias.
 The school in Homesite comprises a preschool and Grades 1-6.
 City Heights has a preschool and Grades 1-12.
 The Victorias location has a preschool and Grades 1-12.
 Grades 11 and 12 were opened in July 2020.
 In 2018, all Jack & Jill Schools and Castleson High became fully prepared for inclusion in that any student with special needs can attend any of the schools and receive the services they need.
 As a result, Sidera Special Child Center became less of a "center" and more of a "program".
 Sidera at City Heights continues to provide one-on-one attention and services to students with highly specialized needs.

-Due to declining health, Mrs. Lopez relinquished the administration of the schools in 2010 to her daughter who is now President, her grand son as Vice-President of Finance, and her grand daughter as Vice-President of Operations.
+Due to declining health, Mrs. Lopez relinquished the administration of the schools in 2010 to her daughters and grandchildren.
 In 2017, an Academic Director started overseeing all schools and providing support for curriculum and educational resources.
 Mrs. Lopez passed away in 2020.

 All of our schools are private, non-sectarian institutions in Negros Occidental, Philippines.
 Jack & Jill School will celebrate its 60th anniversary in 2023.
 We are the first and true inclusive K-12 school in Bacolod City.

-Mrs. Cecilia del Castillo Lopez is an early childhood educator and has designed the preschool curriculum in such a way that every student who completes Kinder 2 (Prep) is able to demonstrate three competencies in preparation for the first grade: reading, writing, and arithmetic.
-Mrs. Lopez has trained hundreds of teachers through the years to teach reading, writing, and learn spelling with a rhythm.
+Mrs. Cecilia del Castillo Lopez was an early childhood educator and designed the preschool curriculum in such a way that every student who completes Kinder 2 (Prep) can demonstrate three competencies in preparation for the first grade: reading, writing, and arithmetic.
+Mrs. Lopez trained hundreds of teachers through the years to teach reading, writing, and learn spelling with a rhythm.
 After more than 50 years, we continue to teach these basics in preschool and kindergarten surrounded by a progressive environment that promotes fun in learning.